mozilla-jetpack/jpm/README.md

   every time a file in the current working directory changes.
 * `jpm sign` Retrieve a Mozilla-signed `.xpi` file for your current add-on.

-### Fork features
+### Extended manifest properties
-Extend addon manifest properties:
+Extend addon manifest by properties:
 * `localized_description` property to localize addon `title` and `description`,
 * `optionsURL` URL of option page, that must be inner page of plugin.
 Preferences from manifest are available (also their default values), but not visible at extension page.